pennythewise/GXBroadroom/README.md

 | My income just changed | `job` | "My internship allowance increased.
 How should I adjust my plan?" |
 | Just want a check-in | `check` | "Just want a quick overview of where I stand financially." |

-4 agents run its analysis and action plan with the new context Auto-navigates to focused report 800ms after all agents complete.
+4 agents run its analysis and action plan with the new context.
+Auto-navigates to focused report 800ms after all agents complete.
 No button tap required.

 ---